JonJagger/cyber-dojo/readme.txt

    I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
 o) I have worked hard to <em>remove</em> features from cyber-dojo.
-My idea is that the simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
+   The simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
-   Remember the aim of a cyber-dojo is <em>not</em> to ship something.
+   Remember the aim of a cyber-dojo is <em>not</em> to ship something!
    The aim of cyber-dojo is to deliberately practice developing software collaboratively.
 o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about cyber-dojo and have provided lots of help right from the very early days.
    Mike Sutton and Michel Grootjans too.
 Olve, Mike, Johannes, Mike and Michel - I really appreciate all your help and encouragement.
-o) James Grenning uses Cyber-Dojo a lot, via his own Turnkey S3 cloud servers.
-   James, you've been an awesome "customer".
-Thanks.
+o) James Grenning uses Cyber-Dojo a lot, via his own Turnkey S3 cloud servers, and has been an awesome 'customer'.